-The diagnosis can be confirmed by signaling the absence of BTK protein in platelets.
+The diagnosis can be confirmed by demonstrating the absence of BTK protein in platelets.
 Chest X-ray or CT scans may be useful for patients with THI.

 Diagnosis of SIgAD is suspected in individuals with infections, autoimmune disorders, or a family history of B cells.
-It is confirmed when vaccine antigens responses in the serum are less than 7mg/dL with normal IgM and IgG levels.
+It is confirmed when vaccine antigen responses in the serum are less than 7mg/dl with normal IgM and IgG levels.

 Additional diagnostic tests include renal studies for urinary excretion of proteins for 24 hours and histological findings, such as intestinal biopsy, lymph node, and thymus biopsy.

-IVIG is the treatment of choice where Ig levels are extremely low, including CVID, XLA, SCID, Hyper-IgM, low immunoglobulins syndrome, and ADA deficiency.
+IVIG is the treatment of choice where Ig levels are extremely low, including cases of CVID, XLA, SCID, hyper-IgM, low immunoglobulins syndrome, and ADA deficiency.

-Management of THI includes antibiotics, routine immunizations, and Functional Endoscopic Sinus Surgery (FESS).
-Patients with XLA can be given oral antibiotics daily to protect against bacterial infections but avoid live vaccines.
-In addition to IRT, long-term treatment for respiratory tract infections with broad-spectrum antibiotics are provided.
+Management of THI includes antibiotics, routine immunizations, and functional endoscopic sinus surgery (FESS).
+Patients with XLA can be given oral antibiotics daily to protect against bacterial infections but should avoid live vaccines.
+In addition to IRT, long-term treatment for respiratory tract infections with broad-spectrum antibiotics is provided.

-Hematopoietic stem cell and bone marrow transplant are other options being practiced where T-cell function (SCID) is altered.
+Hematopoietic stem cell and bone marrow transplants are other options being practiced where T-cell function (SCID) is altered.
 These are emergency procedures mainly reserved for infants.

-Successful treatment of secondary hypogammaglobulinemia is to address and rule out the root causes, such as nephrotic syndrome, which will improve Ig levels.
+Successful treatment of secondary hypogammaglobulinemia addresses and rules out the root causes (such as nephrotic syndrome), which will improve Ig levels.

-IVIG treatment is also not recommended in decreased IgG levels.
+IVIG treatment is also not recommended for decreased IgG levels.

 However, mortality and morbidity due to recurrent and life-threatening infections still remain a significant concern.
-In addition, susceptibility to lymphomas should also be considered in the long term.
+In addition, susceptibility to lymphomas is another possibility in the long term.

 Most individuals with XLA who get immunoglobulin regularly will be able to live everyday lives.
-The prognosis of THI for symptomatic patients is good, and the IgG levels become normal by three years of age.
-On the contrary, some patients remain asymptomatic.
-However, SCID remains a medical emergency, but with successful stem cells, the transplantation survival rate is increased up to 93%.
+The prognosis of THI for symptomatic patients is good, and the IgG levels become normal by 3 years of age.
+Some patients remain asymptomatic.
+While SCID remains a medical emergency, with successful stem cells, the transplantation survival rate is increased up to 93%.

-Some of the patients with decreased Immunoglobulin A levels may develop CVID over time, while young patients can outgrow this condition within the first few years of life.
+Some patients with decreased immunoglobulin A levels may develop CVID over time, while young patients can outgrow this condition within the first few years of life.
 HIGM patients with antibody class switching defects can be treated effectively by IRT.

 However, patients with T-cell defects are susceptible to more dangerous infections and may develop other autoimmune deficiencies and cancer as a result.

-Patients with hypogammaglobulinemia or a family history of it should regularly get a follow-up with their consultant.
+Patients with hypogammaglobulinemia or a family history of hypogammaglobulinemia should regularly get a follow-up with their physician.

-Getting these tests done periodically for every age group, keeping signs and symptoms in check, and devising respective treatment criteria (IVIG and antibiotics) can be initiated.
+It is recommended that patients get these tests done periodically for every age group, keep signs and symptoms in check, and have their physicians devise respective treatment criteria (IVIG and antibiotics).